allenrobel/ndfc-python/README.md

 # ndfc-python

-This repo is a work in progress that, when finished, will contain Python libraries and example scripts that, together, implement a basic Spine/Leaf VXLAN/EVPN fabric using Cisco's Nexus Dashboard Fabric Controller (NDFC).
+This repository is a work in progress that, when finished, will contain Python libraries and example scripts that, together, implement a basic Spine/Leaf VXLAN/EVPN fabric using Cisco's Nexus Dashboard Fabric Controller (NDFC).

 The goal is to implement two identical child fabrics connected through a multisite domain (MSD) fabric.